darrenzheng24/darrenzheng24.github.io/README.md

 5. [ ] Change the mobile dropdown view
 6. [ ] Refactor the color settings to be more centralized in seperate CONFIG and utilize base-classes from HYDE theme
 7. [ ] Change the quiz.
 Write more content.
 8. [ ] More minimalism in design?
-2nd casual blog?
 9. [ ] CV update
 10. [ ] Add no AI disclaimer
+11. [ ] Create \tags page similar to Date dropdown on homepage sidebar
+12. [ ] Update this README.md and change To-Do list to internal file